tagias/tagias-python/README.md

 ## Documentation
 You can find the detailed documentation for our external REST API at the [API Reference](https://tagias.com/docs) page

+## Source code
+You can find the source code on its GitHub page https://github.com/tagias/tagias-python.git

 ## Usage

 This helper module was designed to simplify the way you are using the tagias.com external API

+You can use the **TagiasHelper** class to get responses as JSON objects.

 ```python
 # import the tagias api helper classes